 If you have detected a fire, then the wind direction must be determined before any action can be taken.
 Do not stay downwind from the fire.

 In the case of different types of forest fires, the extinguishing methods used for them differ as well.

-In case of ground fire, the simplest and most accessible primary tool is the tree branches.
+In case of a surface fire, the simplest and most accessible primary tool is the tree branches.
 Break or cut a branch of about your own length and as dense as possible (conifer being the most suitable).
-Extinguish the fire by stifling it, moving along the line of the fire and making sweeping movements along the line of fire, towards the center of the fire area.
-Do not flail or “batter" the fire - this way; you will add oxygen to the fire and complicate the extinguishing works while tiring yourself.
+Extinguish the fire by stifling it, moving along the line of the fire and making sweeping movements along the line of fire, towards the centre of the fire area.
+Do not flail or ‘batter’ the fire – this way, you will add oxygen to the fire and complicate the extinguishing works while tiring yourself out.

 In the event of a ground fire, plenty of water is required for extinguishing.
 In order for the extinguishing water to make it faster to the source of fire, it is necessary to dig the source of the fire open.

-In the event of a treetop fire, do not attempt to withstand the fire with basic fire extinguishing equipment, but run as fast as possible to a safe distance.
+In the event of a treetop fire, do not attempt to withstand the fire with basic fire extinguishing equipment – instead run to a safe distance as fast as possible.

 If there is no water body around:

 - look for a shadowy cave in the landscape or in the woods;